 On the turf that season, Pasciolla and Kristin Russell were named to the All-BIG EAST squads and Stone tallied his 150th win as head coach with a 1-0 victory over James Madison at the JMU/Comfort Inn Harrisonburg Invitational on Aug.
 27.

-The highlight of Stone's consistently successful career at St. John's was the 2009 season as the Red Storm earned its first-ever NCAA Tournament berth, compiled a 13-6-2 record and posted the second-most wins in program history, one victory short of tying the record set in 1994.
+The then-highlight of Stone's consistently successful career at St. John's was the 2009 season as the Red Storm earned its first-ever NCAA Tournament berth, compiled a 13-6-2 record and posted the third-most wins in program history, one victory short of tying the then-record set in 1994.
 The Red Storm also tied school-records for BIG EAST wins (six, 2007), home victories (eight, 2007) and shutouts (10, 2008).

 Stone guided St. John's to its first-ever NSCAA Top 25 Poll appearance in 2009, eventually rising to No. 17 on Sept.
 28. The program also received its highest ranking in history in the Soccer America Poll, when it was listed as No. 11 on Oct.
 5. The Red Storm recorded three victories over Top 25 opponents, nabbing 2-1 victories over then-No. 12 USC on Aug.
 30 and then-No. 12 Indiana on Sept.
 13, and posting a 1-0 win over then-No. 16 UConn on Sept.
 24. The Red Storm also advanced to the BIG EAST Championship Semifinals, losing a closely-decided contest in overtime.
 For his efforts, Stone was named the BigAppleSoccer.com Coach of the Year and earned NSCAA Northeast Region Coach of the Year accolades.